 Almost 90% of farms in the United States are small family farms.
-That’s over 1.8 million small family-run farms.
+That’s more than 1.8 million small family-run farms.
 It makes the idea of marketing to farmers seem daunting and almost impossible.
 How do you reach millions of small business owners?

-Luckily, there are some tactics you can use to reach farmers, help their business, and increase your profits.
+Luckily, there are some tactics you can use to reach farmers, help their businesses, and increase your profits.

 The easiest way to connect to farmers is to reach them directly and have a conversation about your product or service.
 This allows the farmers to ask questions, see demonstrations, and view results.

 Building rapport is incredibly important when it comes to marketing to farmers.
 In this blog, we offer some tips to make your marketing experience easier and more effective.

 Marketing to farmers is difficult if you don’t know where to start.
 The following tips can help you reach your target audience and change the way you market your products:

 Farm shows often attract many farmers looking for new technology, information, and advances in the agriculture industry.
 But because many farmers live in very rural areas, it can be hard to find opportunities to demonstrate your products to them.

 Tradeshows in this sector provide great opportunities to connect with farmers who may not otherwise get to see your product or talk to your representatives face-to-face.
 These events draw many farmers from a variety of locations to a central venue where you can directly interact and sell your products.

 Farmers respond well to direct marketing.
 These events are a solid way to build rapport, have face-to-face conversations, and provide product demonstrations directly to your target audience.

 Ads alone may not sway these farmers enough to switch products, brands, or methods, because they have not seen the results firsthand and may be wary to trust only advertisements.
 In these cases, a conversation directly with the farmer is the best way to market your product or service.